brurucy/witchcraft_golang/README.md

 3. **Delete** ~ O(log n)
 4. **Rank** ~ O(log n) // Added
 5. **Select** ~ O(log n) // Not yet added, still figuring out, but theoretically it is simple
-6. **Range-Query** ~ O(log n) // would returns results unordered though.
+6. **Range-Query** ~ O(log n) // would return results unordered though.

-It's **very** fast to add due to cache locality, however, the golang code is **very** far from being optimized, thus, even though it has faster lookups and insertions than all other skiplist implementations golang, gearing more towards B-Trees(benchmarks below), due to the fact that it can't be sequentially iterated, it is rather useless at the moment.

-Another important point to make is that it is **super** memory efficient.

-It could easily support in-order iteration with an aditional pointer cost per data.
+In-order iteration could easily be added at the cost of one pointer per data point.

 * Benchmarks